robertdavidgraham/masscan/README.md

 On newer MacOS and OpenBSD, use the `pf` packet-filter utility.
 Edit the file `/etc/pf.conf` to add a line like the following:

-    block in proto tcp from any to any port 40000
+    block in proto tcp from any to any port 40000:40015

 Then to enable the firewall, run the command:

-    # pfctrl -E
+    # pfctl -E

 If the firewall is already running, then either reboot or reload the rules with the following command: